 A US engineering and construction firm that does maintenance and repairs of the US-Mexico border fence in Arizona.

 A US-based military company that provides phone tracking devices and other equipment to US immigration authorities and the Israeli military.
 Used to provide surveillance technologies for the US-Mexico border and Israeli military checkpoints.

 A US military IT contractor that provides imaging technologies and biometric systems to US immigration authorities for border monitoring and surveillance.

-The world's largest military company that provides fighter jets, attack helicopters, and missile systems that the Israeli military uses against Palestinian civilians as well as reconnaissance aircraft used to monitor the US-Mexico border.
+The world's largest military company.
+It manufactures multiple weapon systems that are routinely used in war crimes against Palestinian civilians and reconnaissance aircraft that are used to monitor the US–Mexico border.

 A Canadian software company that sells phone-hacking and data analysis software to US immigration authorities and other law enforcement agencies.

 A US military contractor that provides IT and surveillance services to US immigration authorities.

 A Swedish data extraction firm that provides digital forensics tools to law enforcement and immigration authorities

 One of the world’s largest IT companies.
 Provides tools and infrastructure used by the US government to surveil immigrant communities and to manage prisons.
 Divested AnyVision for surveilling Palestinians but keeps providing services to the Israeli police.